I am a big journaling fan. You might even call me a journal addict!

 So what DO we have control over in regards to this?

 Well, we can join a community (like AoG!) and connect with others who understand and can relate to what we live with, we can do deep breathing and meditation exercises to help us calm our nerves, and we can journal.

 It is studied and well-documented that keeping a journal is a wonderful stress management tool.
 It helps us to release our pent-up emotions and gives them less power over us so we can accept them and move on with our lives.

 Journaling does NOT have to be a lengthy or a labor-intensive process.
 Some of us (like me!) enjoy writing.
 Some of us do not.
-There is no right or wrong way on doing this just like there is no right or wrong way to deal with your chronic condition.
+There is no right or wrong way to journal just like there is no right or wrong way to deal with your chronic condition.
 It doesn’t require anything fancy other than some kind of notebook and your writing instrument of choice.
 If writing by hand is not possible for you, use your trusty computer.

 Here are some ideas of what kinds of things to write in your journal to help you on your path to reducing anxiety and promoting your wellness: